Henry VIII (1491-1547)

 Following on from this he launched a brutal assault on the church and the dissolution of the monasteries which were a means to raid the Church’s coffers for the benefit of his treasury.

-In his final years, Henry’s physical condition rapidly deteriorated due to unhealthy diet and a nasty fall whilst hunting.
+In his final years, Henry’s physical condition rapidly deteriorated due to unhealthy diet and a nasty fall while hunting.
 He died in 1547.

 The Life of Henry VIII